 In its report on Tuesday, DutchNews.nl said a spokesperson for the Americans Overseas organization had told BNR Radio that the number of requests it had had "for help in ditching American nationality" had increased "six fold in three years", and that "such requests now account for up to 60% of the 3,000 to 5,000 inquiries for help" that the business receives annually.

-The DutchNews.nl article went on to suggest that some of the data i the BNR Radio report could be an exaggeration, as just 1,600 people were officially reported to have renounced their U.S. citizenships in the first six months of this year.
+The DutchNews.nl article went on to suggest that some of the data contained in the BNR Radio report could be an exaggeration, as just 1,600 people were officially reported to have renounced their U.S. citizenships in the first six months of this year.
 It also noted that the American embassy in The Hague told it that it did "not have figures about how many people have renounced their US nationality".

 In March, as reported, some expat lobbying groups questioned whether the official U.S. Treasury Department figure for the number of Americans who had formally renounced their citizenships in 2018 was correct, as they thought it was significantly lower than would have been expected.